I debated with myself on whether or not to mention this here, but decided to go with it. Saturday was my last day at the Neosho Daily News.

 The Neosho Daily News can rightly trace its genesis to 1905, with the establishment of the Neosho Daily Democrat.
 However, since today's Daily News is the child of a merger, the newspaper can also claim another ancestor, the Neosho Times.
 That weekly newspaper was established much earlier, in 1869 by Archibald M. Sevier (incidentally, Sevier's home still stands across from the Neosho National Fish Hatchery, with Mr. Craig Jones, who until lately was the city planner, being a recent owner).

-Page 2 of 3 - The Times was not Sevier's first newspaper in Neosho.
+The Times was not Sevier's first newspaper in Neosho.
 He had purchased the Neosho Herald a short time after coming to Newton County from Tennessee in 1858, but ceased publication when he joined the Union Army in June 1861, the first year of our War Between the States.
 In the meantime, Missouri State Guard General Sterling Price confiscated the defunct Herald's disused printing press when he was here in Neosho in October and November of that same year for the purposes of publishing his army's own newspaper, the Extra Missouri Army Argus.
 By 1862, the press had wound up in Fayetteville, Ark.

 One last word about the Herald: It can claim lineage to Neosho's first known newspaper, The Neosho Chief, which was published as of at least 1843, and later changed its name to The Neosho Herald when it was sold (though not yet to Sevier) in 1858.

 Sevier returned to Neosho after the war, in 1865, and started the Times four years later.
 The Times continued publication until it was sold to the Neosho Daily Democrat in 1952.
 That's quite a press run.